 What is the Strongest Type of Cardboard?

-In general, cardboard boxes are not very strong and usually simply designated to store and hold the likes of cereal, pasta and other limited quantity foods.
+In general, cardboard boxes are not very strong and are usually simply designated to store and hold the likes of cereal, pasta, and other limited-quantity foods.
 For light items, bigger cardboard boxes can be used as shipping containers or for storage purposes.

 Corrugated boxes, on the other hand, are very strong.
 The strongest type of corrugated is a triple-walled corrugated box.
 Triple-walled corrugated consists of three sheets of corrugated board, which are sandwiched in between four sheets of carton board to make for one heavy-duty box that's often used to package the likes of refrigerators and other heavy items.

 It's important to understand the difference between cardboard and corrugated.

 What is the Least Expensive Cardboard Box Type?

 The least expensive cardboard box type is also the most common: the conventional folding cardboard carton box.
 These boxes typically cost less than $1 a box and can be acquired for less if they're purchased in bulk.